 Craftsmanship in the Digital Age: Architecture, Values and Digital Fabrication

-with ANCB Research Partners The Netherlands Embassy in Berlin, NOWlab@BigRep and Forschungsinitiative Zukunft Bau (BBSR and BMUB)
+with the Netherlands Embassy in Berlin, NOWlab and Forschungsinitiative Zukunft Bau (BBSR)

-A series of discussions and workshops on the potential of digital technologies to trigger innovative responses to the design and making of architecture
+A series of Lab Talks and Round Table expert workshops on the potential of digital technologies to trigger innovative responses to the design and making of architecture

 INTRODUCTION AND AIMS

-Craftsmanship in the Digital Age invites established manufacturers, proponents of newer digital production tools, architects, and building industry representatives, to co-articulate a craftsmanship approach to incorporating digital fabrication into architecture.
+Craftsmanship in the Digital Age invited established manufacturers, proponents of newer digital production tools, architects, and building industry representatives, to co-articulate a craftsmanship approach to incorporating digital fabrication into architecture.

 Rather than seeing digital tools as incongruous with craftsmanship, Craftsmanship in the Digital Age proposes that they could in fact strengthen certain skills and principles characteristic of craftsmanship with benefits for architecture and manufacturing, including; more effective building materials and spatial typologies, a closer working relationship between architects and manufacturers, and an assertion of critical values for the building industry at this point in history, especially regarding energy and resource sustainability.